 Plastic Bags, such as a Ziploc Bag

 Step 2.
-For the colorized Crystal Clay with Jacquard PearlEx Powdered Pigments that I am creating in this tutorial, I had two colors of denim that I wanted to test – light color denim and dark color of denim.
+For the colorized Epoxy Clay with Jacquard PearlEx Powdered Pigments that I am creating in this tutorial, I had two colors of denim that I wanted to test – light color denim and dark color of denim.

 Step 3.
-I like to line all of the Jacquard PearlEx Powdered Pigments up in a row that I plan to test on the Crystal Clay.
+I like to line all of the Jacquard PearlEx Powdered Pigments up in a row that I plan to test on the Epoxy Clay.
 It helps me to keep track of the powders that I have tested and it makes it easier to record my results once I’m finished.
 You will want to apply the powders onto the colorized clay while it is uncured.

 Step 4.
 Tap on the lid of the Jacquard PearlEx Powdered Pigment prior to opening.
 This will help to prevent the “dust” of the powder from floating out of the container when you unscrew the lid.